Tuition Scholarship Information

 A fellowship is a non-service award made to academically superior graduate students to assist them in the pursuit of an advanced degree.
-This award carries a monthly stipend and usually covers tuition costs.
+Our Graduate School fellowships carry a biweekly stipend and usually cover tuition costs.
 All stipends are taxable income.

 How do I apply?

 Students wishing to be considered for assistantships and fellowships should inform the Director of Graduate Studies (DGS) of the program to which they are applying.
 Or, students may send letters to the DGS, in care of the department, University of Kentucky, Lexington, KY 40506.
 There is no Graduate School assistantship/fellowship form, however some programs may have forms.